pavel4ai/videogenie/README.md

 # 🔮 VideoGenie ✨

-VideoGenie is a web-based application that allows users to upload an image and provide a text prompt to generate a video and an animated GIF.
-The generation process utilizes a remotely hosted generative AI model (Wan2.1) running on a GPU-accelerated server.
+VideoGenie is a web-based application that allows users to generate videos and animated GIFs using the powerful WAN2.1 model.
+It supports two generation modes:
+- **🖼️ Image-to-Video (I2V)**: Upload an image and provide a text prompt to generate a video
+- **✍️ Text-to-Video (T2V)**: Provide only a text prompt to generate a video from scratch

+The generation process utilizes the WAN2.1 model running in a GPU-accelerated Docker container environment.

 ## 📝 Project Specifications